Xodus-CO/turnstile-extractor/README.md

 # Cloudflare Turnstile Extractor

-Simple Python script that opens a page protected by Cloudflare Turnstile, waits for the widget to initialize, hooks turnstile.render and grabs everything you normally can't see from a normal request:
+Simple Python script that opens a page protected by Cloudflare Turnstile, waits for the widget to initialize, and extracts everything you normally can't see from a normal request:

 - sitekey
 - cData
 - action
 - chlPageData

+The script uses multiple extraction strategies with automatic fallbacks:
+1. **Primary method**: Hooks `turnstile.render()` to capture parameters during widget initialization
+2. **Widget state extraction**: Reads from `turnstile._widgets` and `turnstile._config` if available
+3. **Network monitoring**: Captures site key from Turnstile API requests
+4. **DOM attribute extraction**: Reads `data-sitekey` attribute from page elements
+5. **Page source parsing**: Searches HTML source for site key patterns

-Everything gets dumped into cf_extracted.json in the current folder
+Everything gets dumped into `cf_extracted.json` in the current folder

 ### Why this exists